andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 ____

 ## Description
-SQL data extraction for performing A/B Testing to inform buisiness decisions making for global retailer.
+***SQL Querying was performed for data extraction** for conducting A/B Testing to inform buisiness decisions making for global retailer.

 __